René Castro

-René Castro Salazar (born 25 August 1957), was FAO's Climate, Biodiversity, Land and Water Department Assistant-Director General and a former Costa Rican politician.

-Castro was appointed Assistant Director General (ADG) of Climate, Biodiversity, Land and Water Department by FAO Director General José Graziano da Silva in 2017, after serving one year as Forestry ADG.
-Formerly, he served under president-elect Laura Chinchilla as Minister of Environment and Energy; position he had also held between 1994 and 1998.
+René Castro Salazar (born 25 August 1957) is a Costa Rican engineer and politician who has served as Assistant Director-General of the Food and Agriculture Organization from 2016 to 2022.
+He was appointed to lead the Climate, Biodiversity, Land and Water Department by José Graziano da Silva in 2017, after serving one year as Forestry ADG.
+Formerly, he served under president Laura Chinchilla as Minister of Environment and Energy; position he had also held between 1994 and 1998.
 Castro held several other relevant governmental positions, including the Ministry of Foreign Affairs during 2010.
 He is a prominent academic with extensive international experience in the fields of Climate Change, and Sustainable Development.

 Biography

 Family and personal life

 Son to René Castro Hernández and Giselle Salazar Jirón, an engineer and a teacher respectively, Castro grew up in Liberia, Costa Rica before moving to San José, Costa Rica to continue his studies.
 On 12 August 1981 he married Sarah Cordero Pinchansky with whom he has two children, Raquel and René.